telus/tds-core/packages/ButtonLink/ButtonLink.md

 ### Usage criteria

-* Use Buttons Links to navigate to a new "page".
+* Use Buttons Links to navigate to a new "page"
-* Aim to use only one button per page.
+* Aim to use only one button per page
 * Keep the text short and able to fit on a single line (our recommendation is 2-24 characters)
-* Make sure the button text describes an action.
+* Make sure the button text describes an action
-* Buttons should not be disabled.
+* Buttons should not be disabled

 ### Placing buttons on dark backgrounds